 - A well-settled man working with a reputed organization in Aurangabad got remarried to a helpless woman after his first wife died of cancer.
 This woman’s first husband died in an unfortunate incident.
 He spent a lot of money for this marriage Now he is our and is fighting the false cases filed by that woman.

 I maintain separate files for every case and the size of the files are increasing every day.

-Q. What do you think is the reason of creating gender biased laws?
+Q. What do you think is the reason for creating gender biased laws?
 How do you think these laws can be made fair and just?

-Q. I can see a crow in your sign boards.
+Q. I can see a crow on your signboards.
 What is its significance?

 A typical day for us starts early in the morning at 5 o’clock.
 After basic refreshments, we all do yoga and meditation.
 This keeps us healthy.
 We take breakfast in-house.
 Then the inmates are free to go out for different tasks either personal or official.
 After coming back to shelter home we prepare our dinner and review that day’s activities.

-Unfortunately we don’t have much in-house entertainment or skill development program.
-All our brothers are already disturbed due to their personal issues, but we have an option open for them in any of our activities i.e. labour contracts, engineering workshops and unique food processing activities.
+Unfortunately, we don’t have much in-house entertainment or skill development program.
+All our brothers are already disturbed due to their personal issues, but we have an option open for them in any of our activities i.e. labor contracts, engineering workshops and unique food processing activities.

 Q. Can you please explain the conditions to be met to seek shelter in your home?
 How long can one stay there?

-Basically we are there to offer him a moral / legal support and only if there is a possibility of him coming to roads, we accommodate him in our shelter home.
-One can stay till the time one can make alternate accommodation, or gets alternative employment per his eligibility.
-Generally it is observed that people lose employment due to such disturbances in life.
+Basically, we are there to offer him a moral/legal support and only if there is a possibility of him coming to roads, we accommodate him in our shelter home.
+One can stay till the time one can make an alternate accommodation, or gets alternative employment per his eligibility.
+Generally, it is observed that people lose employment due to such disturbances in life.

 Q. How do you meet your expenses?
 What about establishment cost and how did you manage to raise that amount?